John Pattison (RNZAF officer)

-Squadron Leader John Gordon Pattison, DSO, DFC (27 January 1917 – 11 September 2009) was a New Zealand fighter pilot and squadron commander of the Second World War.
+John Gordon Pattison, DSO, DFC (27 January 1917 – 11 September 2009) was a New Zealand fighter pilot and squadron commander of the Second World War.

 Born in Waipawa, New Zealand, Pattison joined the RNZAF on the outbreak of the Second World War in 1939.
 After completing flight training he was sent to the United Kingdom to serve with the Royal Air Force.
 He flew Supermarine Spitfires with Nos.
 266 and 92 Squadrons during the Battle of Britain and later flew with No. 485 (NZ) Squadron.
 After a period of service on instructing duties from mid-1943 to mid-1944, he flew with No. 66 Squadron before being appointed commander of No. 485 (NZ) Squadron.
 He led the unit, part of the 2nd Tactical Air Force, on operations in France, Belgium and Holland from September 1944 to February 1945 and was awarded the Distinguished Service Order for his service during this time.
 After the war, he returned to New Zealand and took up farming.
 In 2004, he was awarded the Légion d'honneur by the French government, in recognition of his services in the Normandy landings.
 He died in 2009, aged 92.
 At the time of his death he was one of the last surviving New Zealand fighter pilots of the Battle of Britain.

 Early life

-John Gordon Pattison, the son of Charles Pattison, a farmer, was born 27 January 1917 in Waipawa, in the Hawke's Bay region, and was educated at schools in Havelock North before going on to Wanganui Collegiate School for three years from 1931.
+John Gordon Pattison, the son of Charles Pattison, a farmer, was born 27 January 1917 in Waipawa, in the Hawke's Bay region, and was educated at schools in Havelock North before going on to Whanganui Collegiate School for three years from 1931.
 After completing his education, he worked on his father's farm.
-He joined the Civil Reserve of Pilots in January 1939, and learned to fly Tiger Moths at Hastings.
+He joined the Civil Reserve of Pilots in January 1939, and learned to fly de Havilland Tiger Moths at Hastings.

 Second World War

-Having accumulated 20 hours of flying time by the time of the outbreak of the Second World War, Pattison volunteered for service with the Royal New Zealand Air Force (RNZAF).
+Having accumulated 20 hours of flying time by the time of the outbreak of the Second World War in September 1939, Pattison volunteered for service with the Royal New Zealand Air Force (RNZAF).
 His training commenced on 26 October at Weraroa and he proceeded on to No. 2 Elementary Flight Training School at New Plymouth, flying Tiger Moths.
 This was followed with further training on Vickers Vildebeests and Fairey Gordons at No. 2 Flight Training School at RNZAF Base Woodbourne.
 His training was completed in late May 1940, when having gained his flying badge the previous month, he was commissioned as a pilot officer.